 She’s Elizabeth from Poldark.
 She’s also Icelandic and a supporter of the ‘Free the Nipple Movement’.
-ANDREW BILLEN discussing feminism with actress HEIDA REED.
+ANDREW BILLEN discusses feminism and more with actress HEIDA REED…

 Whereas, in the television series, Ross Poldark’s first love is closed and closeted in a very English way, Reed, an Icelander, is open and adventurous in a very Nordic one.
 While Elizabeth lies to herself, Reed is candid and self-critical (her Twitter profile reads “Frequent idiot. #Poldark ’n’ stuff”).
 Poor Elizabeth struggles within a period corset; the liberated Reed is a supporter of the ‘Free the Nipple’ movement.
 Fear not, I shall be asking her all about it.

 “I think,” Reed says of her character’s dresses, “there are lots of layers to it psychologically in terms of restraining women and keeping them in their place.
 They look pretty, but they are unable to do very much and have to rely on a man.”
 Even to get them out of their dresses, I offer.
 “Well, it happens I can reach my arm back very far, but technically you shouldn’t be able to do that.
 You would be meant to sit and do needlepoint, play an instrument and read.”